Mouth ulcer is a small, non-contagious lesion that develops in the mouth.

 A mouth ulcer, otherwise known as a canker sore, is a small, non-contagious lesion that develops in the mouth.
 Given that it is in the family of mouth sores, mouth ulcers shouldn’t be confused with cold sores, mainly because of the region they affect and the difference between the reason for a mouth ulcer and a cold sore.
 Mouth ulcers are typically found at the base of the gums, inside the cheeks, or on and under the tongue.
 In the case of the latter, the ulcer is known as a tongue ulcer.

 Canker sores are quite painful, making ordinary tasks like eating, drinking, and even talking very uncomfortable.
-Characteristically, these ulcers are round, almost oval shaped, with a white centre and a red border.
+Characteristically, these ulcers are round, almost oval-shaped, with a white center and a red border.
 The ulcers can also show up on the inside of your lips and are very sensitive to any type of touch or substance.

 In most cases, you may not need to seek special mouth ulcer treatment as these fade within a week or two.
 However, depending on the cause, you may experience symptoms for longer or with intense severity, which is when you may need to take some form of mouth ulcer medicine for recovery.
 This is why it is important to know what causes mouth ulcers and how to address them.

 Here’s a breakdown of mouth ulcers, their causes, symptoms, and diagnosis, alongside a few helpful home remedies for mouth ulcers.

 While there is no specific cause for mouth ulcers, doctors and specialists believe it may be a combination of factors that trigger an outbreak.
 Additionally, canker sores may also be a symptom of underlying conditions, which is when they may be a lot more severe and take longer to fade, causing added discomfort.
 For this reason, knowing what causes mouth ulcers helps and can lead you to seek specialized care in time.